-Steven delicately balances the company’s business mangement with more creative responsibilities as photographer and producing and directing on numerous video projects.
+Steven delicately balances Pocket Creatives’ business management with more creative responsibilities as photographer and producing and directing on numerous video projects.

-Steven’s experience across both technical, creative, marketing and business brings a huge amount of flexible knowledge to the team.
+Steven’s experience across both technical, creative, marketing and business brings a huge amount of flexible knowledge to the Pocket Creatives team.

 What do you do in your role?

-In my role, I wear many hats (and hold many cameras!) – when i’m shooting, I have to be dedicated to the shoot that day either as a producer/director for video, or through the lens as a photographer.
-When i’m not shooting, I manage the business, from the marketing to the finances, and the boring bits like insurance, process and policies.
-I never thought i’d say it, but i’ve grown to enjoy the boring bits more and more as our business has grown!
-That’s a sign i’m getting old, maybe?
+In my role, I wear many hats (and hold many cameras!) – when I’m shooting, I have to be dedicated to the shoot that day either as a producer/director for video, or through the lens as a photographer.
+When I’m not shooting, I manage the business, from the marketing to the finances, and the boring bits like insurance, process and policies.
+I never thought I’d say it, but I’ve grown to enjoy the boring bits more and more as Pocket Creatives has grown!
+That’s a sign I’m getting old, maybe?

 Where are my slippers….